 The church of St.Mary-the Virgin, Freeland was formed out of part of the parish of Eynsham.
 The funds to build the church were almost entirely provided by the Taunton family who engaged one of the most gifted Victorian Gothic Revival architects, John Loughborough Pearson (who built the last "great" English Cathedral at Truro).

 The buildings comprised church, parsonage and school, and the church was consecrated on 3 July, 1869 by Bishop Wiberforce.
 The architecture of the new church, its fittings and its liturgy emphatically proclaimed the high-church or Tractarian churchmanship espoused by the Tauntons.
-Although a great deal has changed/evolved over the years, much of the original tradition and vision remains.
+Although a great deal has changed/evolved over the years, much of the original tradition and vision remains an objective.

 For further details and/or a copy of the Church Guide (20 pages plus cover - price £1 plus p&p) can be obtained from the Contact below.